davidbegin/chat_thief/README.md

-# Simple Python Twitch Chat Client with no deps
+# Simple Python Twitch Chat Client with no Dependencies

 Set the following environment variables: